 Visit Motuara Island Sanctuary to See New Zealand’s Exotic Birds

-Marlborough region is blessed with an abundance of birdlife.
+Marlborough Sounds is a haven for birdlife.
 A visit to the Motuara Island Sanctuary should be high on your list of things to do in Marlborough Sounds.
-Predator-free Motuara Island is located in the Queen Charlotte Sound and is a short cruise away from Picton.
+Predator-free Motuara Islands located in the Queen Charlotte Sound and is a short cruise away from Picton.